 - Data Security: With increasing concerns about privacy, directories are implementing enhanced protection measures for both business and user data.

-The Indigenous Business Directory demonstrates how specialised directories can serve specific communities with tailored features, showcasing the value of purpose-built platforms over one-size-fits-all approaches.
+The Indigenous Business Directory shows how a specialised directory can serve a specific community with features built for it, which speaks to the value of purpose-built platforms over one-size-fits-all ones.

 - Maintaining data accuracy across thousands or millions of listings